 PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME

 Mr. Gonzalez has represented clients in a variety of litigation matters; including representation of individual homeowners, homeowner’s associations and condominium associations in complex construction defect matters.
 Similarly, Mr. Gonzalez has represented numerous architectural, engineering and construction firms, as well as their professional employees in professional negligence, construction defect, and contractual claims.
-He has also provided legal counseling and representation to general contractors, subcontractors, building material manufacturers, and suppliers in areas from corporate formation to contract disputes and construction defect claims.
+He has also provided legal counseling and representation to design professionals, general contractors, subcontractors, building material manufacturers, and suppliers in areas ranging from corporate formation to contract disputes and construction defect claims and everything in-between.

 In 2015, Mr. Gonzalez was commissioned as a reservist in the United States Air Force Judge Advocate General’s Corps (JAG).
-As an Assistant Staff Judge Advocate, Capt.
-Gonzalez assists the Staff Judge Advocate in providing legal advice to the wing commander (installation commander), as well as its subordinate units; including supporting the provision of military justice to thousands of Airmen.
-While serving within the base legal office, Capt.
-Gonzalez has reviewed and provided legal opinions on millions of dollars in base construction and material supply contracts.
+As an Assistant Staff Judge Advocate, Captain Gonzalez assists the Staff Judge Advocate in providing legal advice to the wing commander (installation commander), as well as its subordinate units; including supporting the provision of military justice to thousands of Airmen.
+While serving within the base legal office, Captain Gonzalez has reviewed and provided legal opinions on millions of dollars in base construction and material supply contracts.
 He has also provided legal guidance relating to requests for organizational formation, fundraising, and non-judicial punishment.
-Capt.
-Gonzalez has reviewed and provided legal opinions relating to civil claims against the government.
-He has performed detailed trial and hearing support, prepared criminal cases for Courts Martial, and assisted in command directed investigations.
-In addition, Capt.
-Gonzalez has had the opportunity to provide estate planning guidance to hundreds of active duty, reserve, and retired military members and dependents.
+Captain Gonzalez has reviewed and provided legal opinions relating to civil claims against the government.
+He has performed detailed trial and hearing support, prepared criminal cases for Courts Martial, and assisted in Commander Directed Investigations.
+In addition, Captain Gonzalez has had the opportunity to provide estate planning guidance to hundreds of active duty, reserve, and retired military members and dependents.